Third-Party and Vendor Risk for Canadian Wealth-Management Firms

 Key takeaways

-• The core artifacts are vendor due diligence, clear data-residency answers, and access records.
+• The core artifacts are vendor due diligence, a clear answer on where client data is processed, and current access records.

 From the field